Cultural depictions of Alfred the Great: Background to Alfred's growing reputation

-Asser presents Alfred as saintly, however Alfred was never canonised (in 1441 Henry VI of England attempted unsuccessfully to have him canonized by Pope Eugene IV), so in later catholic medieval England artists turned to the royal Anglo-Saxon saints such as Saint Edmund the Martyr and Saint Edward the Confessor, for inspiration as subjects.
+Asser presents Alfred as saintly; however Alfred was never canonised (in 1441 Henry VI of England attempted unsuccessfully to have him canonised by Pope Eugene IV), so in Catholic medieval England artists turned to the royal Anglo-Saxon saints such as Saint Edmund the Martyr and Saint Edward the Confessor, for inspiration as subjects.
 (Though venerated at times in the Catholic Church, the current "Roman Martyrology" does not mention Alfred.)
 While he was not venerated in art, the medieval historians William of Malmesbury, Matthew Paris and Geoffrey of Monmouth further reinforced Alfred's favourable image as a pious Christian ruler.

-In the Sixteenth century Alfred became the ideal symbolic champion for the rising English Protestant church during the English Reformation.
-Alfred encouraged the use of English rather than Latin in education, and his translations were viewed as untainted by the later Roman Catholic influences.
+In the 16th century Alfred became the ideal symbolic champion for the rising English Protestant church during the English Reformation.
+Alfred had encouraged the use of English rather than Latin in education, and his translations were viewed as untainted by later Roman Catholic influences.
 Archbishop Matthew Parker published an edition of Asser's Life of Alfred in 1574.
-It was at this time, over 600 years after his death, Alfred was first given the epithet "the Great".
+It was at this time, over 600 years after his death, that Alfred was first given the epithet "the Great".
 The designation was maintained by those who admired Alfred's perceived patriotism, his undoubted success against barbarism, promotion of education, and establishment of the rule of law.
 The comparatively greater amount of written information from his reign, including his law code and Asser's account of Alfred's thoughts on law, education and administration helped.
 The historical Alfred evolved into the increasingly popular legendary Alfred.
-The Anglican Communion venerated him as a Christian hero, with a feast day or commemoration on 26 October, and he is often found depicted in stained glass in Church of England parish churches.
-He became the ideal unthreatening example of a ruler when discussing the ideal monarch and the roles of monarchy in a modern state; at the same time Eighteenth-century British royals like Frederick, Prince of Wales were able to draw upon Alfred's popularity in creating their own royal images.
+He was venerated as a Christian hero, with a feast day or commemoration on 26 October, and he is often found depicted in stained glass in Church of England parish churches.
+He became the ideal unthreatening example of a ruler when discussing the ideal monarch and the roles of monarchy in a modern state; and 18th century British royals like Frederick, Prince of Wales could draw upon Alfred's popularity in creating their own royal images.
 The cult of King Alfred the Great increased until by the reign of Victoria, Alfred was perceived as founder of the English nation and an archetypal symbol of the nation's perception of itself.
 He has been seen as a heroic figure, who centuries after his death inspired many artistic and cultural works.
-During this period, the name ‘Alfred’ became a popular Christian name, with Queen Victoria in 1844 naming her second son Prince Alfred.
-In 1870, Edward Augustus Freeman called Alfred the Great ‘the most perfect character in history'.
-'Alfredophilia' and 'Alfredomania' found expression in religious, legal, political and historical writing; in poetry, drama, music and prose; and in sculpture, painting, engraving and book-illustration.
-History has been kind to Alfred, he was not titled Great in his own historical period, but in 2002 he was still ranked number 14 in the BBC's poll of the 100 Greatest Britons.
+During this period, "Alfred" became a popular Christian name, with Queen Victoria in 1844 naming her second son Prince Alfred.
+In 1870, Edward Augustus Freeman called Alfred the Great "the most perfect character in history".
+"Alfredophilia" and "Alfredomania" found expression in religious, legal, political and historical writing; in poetry, drama, music and prose; and in sculpture, painting, engraving and book illustration.
+In 2002 Alfred was still ranked number 14 in the BBC's poll of the 100 Greatest Britons.